meganchu2/CSE230-Project/README.md

 * Do you expect to meet your goals until the deadline?
   - yes, we are on track to finishing main story points
 * If not, how will you modify your goals?
-  - we may not have time to finish additional features, nicer looking bird?, save highest score, etc...
+  - we may not have time to finish additional features (such as nicer looking bird, different difficulties, saving highest score, etc...)

 # Source code overview